 - Salt: I use fine grain salt for this recipe.
 Adjust the amount based on your own taste however.

-Oil free tips: I use an oil-free roasting method for my butternut squash.
-Simply line a baking sheet with parchment paper.
-Then roast in the oven to tender, buttery perfection!
+Oil: If you prefer roasting your squash with oil, drizzle and toss the squash cubes with a tablespoon of good quality extra-virgin olive oil before baking if desired.
+(I use an oil-free roasting method for my butternut squash.
+Simply line a baking sheet with parchment paper, then roast in the oven to tender, buttery perfection!)

 Serving and Storing

-Making ahead: If you are preparing the salad ahead of time, feel free to store the dressing and salad separately.
+Making ahead: If you're preparing the salad ahead of time, feel free to store the dressing and salad separately.
 Then toss together before serving.
 This helps keep it fresh and crisp.
+Once it's tossed in the dressing, I find it's best enjoyed within a day.
+Store it in a sealed container in the refrigerator.

-For more inspiration, also browse all oil-free recipes or fall recipes.
+For more inspiration, also browse all vegan salad recipes or fall recipes.

 Butternut Squash & Kale Salad with Maple-Balsamic Dressing